JonathanD250/wireframing/README.md

 - Helps prioritise the hierarchy of information.
 - Example: On a product page, the product image is placed on the left while the description and price appear on the right.

+## Types of Wireframes

+Wireframes can be divided into two main categories: **Low-Fidelity** and **High-Fidelity**.
+Each type serves a different purpose in the design process.

+### Low-Fidelity Wireframes
+- Simple and quick sketches that focus on structure and layout rather than detail.
+- Often created using pen and paper or basic digital tools.
+- Used early in the design process to brainstorm and communicate ideas.
+- Example: Boxes representing images and lines representing text without worrying about fonts, colors, or exact sizing.

+### High-Fidelity Wireframes
+- More detailed and closer to the final product.
+- Show typography, spacing, colors, and sometimes interactive elements.
+- Used later in the design process to refine design decisions and share with stakeholders for approval.
+- Example: A polished wireframe of a landing page with actual text, button labels, and precise spacing.

+---

+## Identifying the Wireframe Type

+The example provided here is a **High-Fidelity Wireframe**.
+- It includes detailed content, button placement, and accurate spacing.
+- It is used to test user interaction and get realistic feedback before moving into full development.

 ### 4. Functionality
 - Highlights interactive elements and how they should behave.
 - Includes buttons, forms, input fields, dropdowns, and checkboxes.